 - Make clear which activities stay the same each day/week, and those that may change (which leads me to the next suggestion):

 - Schedule unscheduled time.
-Yes, you read that correctly.
+Yes, you read that right!
 On the schedule, leave blank or add a question mark when there is an opportunity to add an activity.
 This is different than “free” time, which is time for the child to do as they please.
 Unscheduled time is saying, “On Tuesday at 4pm, we can stop somewhere on the way home from school for a fun activity.”
 Do not tell your child what that activity will be and help them be comfortable with the idea of not knowing.
 Plan to do something exciting for them like playing at their favorite park, or visiting someone they love.
 The idea is to teach them that sometimes unexpected things can be enjoyable and, to praise them when they are flexible with the schedule.